 We also file, prosecute, and maintain a substantial portfolio of patents and patent applications specifically directed to ImmunoGen's and our licensees' ADC candidates.
 In this regard, we craft a detailed patent protection strategy for each ADC as it approaches clinical evaluation.
 Such strategies make use of the patents and patent applications described in the preceding paragraphs, as well as ADC-specific filings, to create a multi-layered and multi-jurisdictional patent protection approach for each ADC as it enters the clinic.
 These ADC-specific patent strategies are intended to provide the exclusivity basis for revenue and royalties arising from commercial development of each of ImmunoGen's and our licensees' ADCs.
 In addition to the platform patent strategy described above and specific to ELAHERE, we have 21 issued U.S. patents and 15 pending U.S. applications covering various embodiments of the composition of matter and methods of treatment using ELAHERE, expiring at various times between 2031 and 2043.
 We have filed 5 applications for patent term extension of patents covering various aspects of ELAHERE with the U.S. Patent and Trademark Office.
-We expect the U.S. Patent and Trademark Office to deem one or more of these patent term extension applications allowable.
-We will elect to have the term of one of the patents underlying the patent term extension applications extended for the period of time set forth in the applications covering various embodiments of the composition of matter and methods of treatment using PVEK, expiring at various times between 2036 and 2043.
+We expect the U.S. Patent and Trademark Office to deem one or more of these patent term extension applications extended for the period of time set forth in the application for patent term extension.
+With respect to PVEK, we have 6 issued U.S. patents and 5 pending U.S. applications covering various embodiments of the composition of matter and methods of treatment using PVEK, expiring at various times between 2036 and 2043.